bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 And if everyone is just CoinJoining by default with no regard paid for the actual necessity of their own privacy, they might just recombine everything after.
 I mean if everything is a CoinJoin, I don't know what that really looks like, but if you're not going to act in a way that preserves privacy and you're CoinJoining with people that actually need it, you might hurt them inadvertently."

-Yeah, yeah that's a very important point about the fragility or brittleness of these collaborative transactions, as people tend to call them nowadays, is that you can't assert the quality of privacy you get because it depends on not only behavior before, which you can read on the blockchain, but behavior after of your counterparties.
+Yeah that's a very important point about the fragility or brittleness of these collaborative transactions, as people tend to call them nowadays, is that you can't assert the quality of privacy you get because it depends on not only behavior before, which you can read on the blockchain, but behavior after of your counterparties.
 So that's a very problematic aspect.
-There's obviously lots of answers to that, but I wanted to, this is debatable, but I wanted to illustrate what I think is how it's working today, which is that people are using CoinJoin mostly in these systems.
+There's obviously lots of answers to that, this is debatable, but I wanted to illustrate what I think is how it's working today, which is that people are using CoinJoin mostly in these systems.
 I mean, Wasabi 2.0 already sort of invalidates some of the things I'm saying here, but in the centrally coordinated model, the idea is that you have to agree on an amount, and that's not very true with RB2, well it kind of is and isn't with RB2, but let's just say, because you're having a central coordinator, who gets to decide what the amount is, so therefore, generally speaking, you have what they call fixed denominations.
 If you have fixed denominations, you're gonna get a smoother experience because the central coordinator can handle a lot of the nonsense.
 But the inability to choose an amount causes problems like "toxic change".